 “There’s always a pressure that your next game is going awful so it’s all about getting it right.”

 Volume’s creator explained to me how the game includes a chaos theory of sorts.
 Although characters will always spawn in the same place in a level, your actions have a cause and effect in the world.
 You won’t always get the same outcome from your levels.
-A few modern games now tend to hold the players hand somewhat through missions or levels to the point where some (not all) are simply about finding the right path instead of path.
+A few modern games now tend to hold the players hand somewhat through missions or levels to the point where some (not all) are simply about finding the right path instead of a path.
 This something Volume tries to avoid.
 Though your enemy may be in the same place and your path may also be the same, they’re not going to necessarily react the same way twice.
 It’s up to you as the player to make sure you don’t get caught obviously, but there are other ways of doing it.
 You may be able to find that same path when you replay a level but Bithell explained to me that you’ll be able to find ways to improve upon that.

 With Volume’s almost brutal AI, it seems as if Bithell has a desire to bring back stealth to its hardcore grassroots.
 When asking him if this was the case, he explained to me how Volume is rather a case of him making a game he wants to play instead of catering to a specific cause.